Pitt races away from Austin Peay, 55-0 - WHIZ News

 The Pitt defense pitched its first shutout since 2014, holding the Governors to 146 yards of total offense and 10 yards rushing.

-Sibley blocked a punt and returned it for an 11-yard touchdown and Davis scored again on a short rush after a second botched Austin Peay (0-2) punt in the fourth quarter.
+Sibley blocked a punt and returned it for an 11-yard touchdown.
+Davis scored again on a short rush after a second botched Austin Peay punt in the fourth quarter.

-The teams agreed to play 10-minute quarters in the second half.
-Seven Pitt players were held out of the game due to COVID-19 protocols.

 THE TAKEAWAY

-Pitt has generally played things close to the vest on offense in openers against Football Championship Subdivsion teams under coach Pat Narduzzi, which has resulted in some closer-than-expected final scores.
+Pitt has generally played things close to the vest on offense in openers against FCS teams under Pat Narduzzi, which has resulted in some closer-than-expected final scores.
 But the Panthers’ offense was anything but conservative in the first half, with Pickett repeatedly connecting on deep passes.
 The result was Pitt’s highest first-half offensive output since 2014, the year before Narduzzi took the reins.

+“When we play up to our level, that’s what an opener should look like,” Narduzzi said.
+“Probably one of our biggest margins of victory since I’ve been here. … I wanted to prove that this 2020 team was a different team and they really are.”

-Austin Peay is 1-25 against Football Bowl Subdivision teams since 1980.
+Austin Peay is now 1-25 against FBS teams since 1980.
 The Governors’ last win against a higher-level team came against Kansas State in 1987.
+Despite that, Austin Peay coach Marquase Lovings said it’s important for his team to play these games.

+“It’s really important from a competition standpoint of letting guys know that there’s better people out there,” he said.
+We’ve got to go to work. … That’s just in our DNA.
+It really is.
+We have a compete drill every single day in practice.
+The competition is real in our program.”

 UP NEXT